jitsi/lib-jitsi-meet/doc/API.md

 *  ```JitsiMeetJS.init(options)``` - this method initialized Jitsi Meet API.
 The ```options``` parameter is JS object with the following properties:
     - `useIPv6` - boolean property
-    - `desktopSharingChromeExtId` - The ID of the jidesha extension for Chrome.
-Example: 'mbocklcggfhnbahlnepmldehdhpjfcjp'
-    - `desktopSharingChromeDisabled` - Boolean.
-Whether desktop sharing should be disabled on Chrome.
-Example: false.
-    - `desktopSharingChromeSources` - Array of strings with the media sources to use when using screen sharing with the Chrome extension.
-Example: ['screen', 'window']
-    - `desktopSharingChromeMinExtVersion` - Required version of Chrome extension.
-Example: '0.1'
-    - `desktopSharingFirefoxDisabled` - Boolean.
-Whether desktop sharing should be disabled on Firefox.
-Example: false.
     - `disableAudioLevels` - boolean property.
 Enables/disables audio levels.
     - `disableSimulcast` - boolean property.
 Enables/disables simulcast.
     - `enableWindowOnErrorHandler` - boolean property (default false).
 Enables/disables attaching global onerror handler (window.onerror).